 Dr. Gibson taught as an Associate Teaching Professor at the UMKC Conservatory of Music and Dance for over ten years, where she was founder of the UMKC Composition Workshop and co-director/founder of ArtSounds.
 From 2015-2017, she coordinated undergraduate composition, managing to triple the Conservatory’s undergraduate composition enrollment.
-Gibson also contributes regularly to and in fall 2017, she joined Louisiana State University as a Visiting Assistant Professor; come fall 2018, Gibson will be Associate Professor of Composition at LSU.
+Gibson also contributes regularly to New Music Box and in fall 2017, she joined Louisiana State University as a Visiting Assistant Professor; fall 2018, Gibson became Associate Professor of Composition at LSU.

 Mara Gibson’s compositions are ethereal yet deliberate, intense without being frantic.
 A review by the International Society of Bassists described her November 3rd for bass and piano as “the perfect piece for those looking for new works that experiment with alternative sounds and find an effective way to give those voices meaning.”

 PDF of GibsonCV2019